All international students have an obligation legalise their stay in Poland.

 - For District XIV-XVIII (Nowa Huta):

 The confirmation of the registration will be given to you on the spot.
-To register your place of residence you will be asked to present the below listed documents:
+To register your place of residence you will be asked to present the following documents:

 - the completed Temporary Residence Registration form